 If it wants to add value, it has a good chance of continued sustainable growth and competitive advantage.
 It would be best to prepare for it, right from the moment of hiring.

-Those who are already big and add a lot of value to their stakeholders should monitor the dynamics of their organizational, recruitment, and promotional model to avoid running out of talent sooner or later.
+Those who are already big and add a lot of value to their stakeholders should monitor the dynamics of their organisational, recruitment, and promotional model to avoid running out of talent sooner or later.
 Those who are big and are facing leadership problems hopefully now realize where they have dropped the ball.

-A robust, well planned succession strategy “will substantially increase and enhance the organization’s ability to deliver sustainable growth and competitive advantage” in a world where complexity is increasingly explored and exploited in search for added value.
+A robust, well planned succession strategy “will substantially increase and enhance the organisation’s ability to deliver sustainable growth and competitive advantage” in a world where complexity is increasingly explored and exploited in search for added value.

 Article in Dutch